Skip to main content

 Show quiz

-1. Which privilege lets instructors change grades without editing other columns?
+1. Which privilege lets finance update only the transaction status without editing other columns?

-B) GRANT UPDATE (grade) ON enrollment TO role_instructor;
+B) GRANT UPDATE (status) ON ecommerce_store.transactions TO role_finance;

-2. Why create roles such as role_registrar instead of granting privileges directly to users?
+2. Why create roles such as role_support instead of granting privileges directly to users?

 A) Roles are faster